 9. How to Attend the Yi Peng Mass Lantern Release?

-For those who want to experience the incredible scene of thousands of floating lanterns released into the night sky, it is a good idea to go to a mass lantern release event such as those at CAD or Maejo University.
+In 2022, for those who want to experience the incredible scene of thousands of floating lanterns released into the night sky, it is a good idea to go to a mass lantern release event.

 10. What is the difference between the Yi Peng Festival and Loy Krathong?